Aeroluna/LunaCoopMod/README.md

 Hellbats tend to not even be worth the mineral cost as they die too easily.
 Giving them Hardened Shield should improve their effectiveness as a frontline, especially when facing high damage burst like Yamatos.

+- Changed Nova to visually change suits between Stealth Mode and Assault Mode.
+- Added P4: Covert Crusader.
+  - Has higher movement speed than normal Nova.
+  - Replaces gear in both modes.
+  - Stealth Mode:
+    - Blazefire Gunblade/Fury of One
+      - Fury of One attacks twice as fast from NCO.
+    - Apollo Infantry Suit
+      - Can be activated for 30 seconds of cloak.
+Increases max energy by 100.
+    - Flashbang Grenades
+      - Heroic units are immune.
+  - Assault Mode:
+    - Monomolecular Blade/Dash Attack
+      - Dash Attack reworked, should more reliably charge in target direction, but may get stuck on impassable terrain.
+      - Dash Attack also grants a brief amount of invulnerability.
+    - Turbojet Jumpsuit
+      - Allows cliff jumping.
+Increases max health by 250.
+    - Stim Infusion
+  - Operation Efficiency and Infernal Projectiles affect Fury of One and Dash Attack respectively.

+Shows some love for the unused gear.
+Makes Nova less effective at supporting her army but stronger individually.

 ## Stukov

 - Changed Infested Banshee P2 Deploy ability to allow casting while moving.